diazlp/world_conference-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project was published at [World Conference App](https://world-conference.netlify.app/)

 ## Available Scripts

 To configure the project after downloading/cloning this repository, first you need to run: